StackVista/stackstate-docs/use/problem-analysis/problem_notifications.md

 To send a notification when problem events are generated:

 1. Install the [Slack StackPack](/stackpacks/integrations/slack.md).
-2. Select the [view](/use/stackstate-ui/views/about_views.md) containing the elements that you would like to receive notifications for.
+2. Select the [view](/use/stackstate-ui/views/about_views.md) that contains the elements you would like to receive notifications for.
 3. Use the [Manage Event Handlers](/use/stackstate-ui/views/manage-event-handlers.md) pane to add an event handler that listens to problem events.

 {% hint style="success" "self-hosted info" %}